 Blass Law Takes on All Types of Pasadena DWI Cases

-In many cases, DWI arrests in Texas occur because a law enforcement officer believes a driver’s behaviors indicate impairment.
-It is the officer’s opinion that the driver had too much to drink and cannot drive safely.
-If this happened to you following a traffic stop or accident, you may face charges after:
+In all cases, DWI arrests in Texas occur because a law enforcement officer believes a driver’s behaviors indicate impairment.
+It is the officer’s opinion that the driver had too much to drink or is on drugs and they cannot drive safely.
+If this happened to you following a traffic stop or accident, you might face charges after:

 - Performing standardized field sobriety tests

-- Consenting to blood alcohol content (BAC) testing and tested at .08% or above
+- Consenting to blood alcohol content (BAC) testing and the result was 0.08% or higher

-- The officer agreeing to testify that your actions made you appear to have lost the normal use of your mental or physical faculties
+- The officer agreed to testify that your actions made you appear to have lost the normal use of your mental or physical faculties

 For a legal consultation with a dwi lawyer serving Pasadena, call 713-225-1900